 Once your bandages are off and the doctor gives you permission, you might want to use a topical cream or balm directly to the area.

 2. Please help solve an argument between me and my partner.
 He says that vaping pot is safer than smoking it.
 I disagree.
 I think they are both equally dangerous for your lungs.
 Who’s right?

 Let me assure you that many people have this same discussion, and it can get a little heated.
 In fact, I am asked this on a daily basis from patients coming in for a medical cannabis consultation.

 Let’s start with vaping.
 About five years ago, lung disease took the U.S. by storm.
 It was caused by vaping.
 But this was nicotine vaping, not cannabis.
-It had to do with contaminated products, [such as] Vitamin E acetate used as a thinning agent and heavy metals in the cartridges purchased on the street.

 A lot of the cases ended up being teenagers who were trying to make their e-cigarettes into cannabis vapes.
 The fear of lung damage related to vaping spilled over into the cannabis world.
-Provided you purchase your products at a dispensary with quality control and testing, this is not likely to happen.
+Provided you purchase your products at a dispensary with

 Vaping uses cannabis oil with varying concentrations of cannabinoids and terpenes in a cartridge that is heated to a relatively low temperature compared with smoking.
 Most vaping is done at 250-375°F. The higher the temperature, the more likely that the terpenes and some of the cannabinoids will be burnt away.
 This will cause the THC effect to become more pronounced.

 At these temperatures, the products are not combusted and do not release the carcinogenic by-products that are formed when cannabis is heated to higher temperatures.
 Vaping is efficient.
 There is over 50 percent bioavailability of the cannabinoids.
 And, best of all, vaping does not appear to be as damaging to the respiratory tract as smoking.